mixxxdj/mixxx/source/chapters/controlling_mixxx.rst

   unable to verify their quality because we don't have the devices ourselves.
   They might have bugs or rough edges.

-If you run into issues with any of these mappings, please file a bug on our `Bug Tracker`_ or tell us about it on our mailing list, forums, or :term:`IRC` channel.
-Device support varies for each supported :term:`OS <operating system>`, so make sure to consult the documentation of the device.
+If you run into issues with any of these mappings, please file a :term:`bug report` on our `Bug Tracker`_ or tell us about it on our mailing list, forums, or :term:`IRC` channel.
+Device support varies for each supported :term:`OS
+<operating system>`, so make sure to consult the documentation of the device.

 .. hint::  Additional mappings are available in the `Controller presets forum`_.